Libbie Riley Baer

-Libbie Riley Baer (born Elizabeth Caroline Riley;

-November 18, 1849 – February 27, 1929) was an American poet.
-She was the author of In the Land of Fancy and other works.
+Libbie Riley Baer (née Riley; November 18, 1849 – February 27, 1929) was an American poet from Ohio.
+A relative of James Whitcomb Riley, she began writing poetry at the age of ten and later contributed works to various journals.
+Her poetry often reflected themes of patriotism and humanitarianism.
+She was the author of In the Land of Fancy.
+In addition to her writing, Baer was an active member of the Woman's Relief Corps (WRC) and held several leadership positions within the organization.
+Her son, John Miller Baer, served as a U.S. Representative.

-Early years
+Early life

 Elizabeth (nickname, "Libbie") Caroline Riley was born near Bethel, Ohio, November 18, 1849.
 Her ancestors on the paternal side were the two families Riley and Swing.
 From the original family of the former descended the poet and humorist, James Whitcomb Riley, and from the latter, the philosopher and preacher, Prof. David Swing, of Chicago.
 On the maternal side, Baer was a descendant of the Blairs, an old family of Southern Ohio.

 She wrote her first poem when she was ten.

 Career

-Upon the organization of the Woman's Relief Corps, as allied with the Grand Army of the Republic, Baer took an important part in the benevolent work of that order, and held various responsible positions connected with it, devoting much time and energy to the cause.
+Upon the organization of the WRC, as allied with the Grand Army of the Republic, Baer took an important part in the benevolent work of that order, and held various responsible positions connected with it, devoting much time and energy to the cause.
 Though always proficient in poetical composition, she really began her literary career about 1883.
 Many of her poems published in various journals were inspired by the spirit of patriotism.
 Devotion to friends and to the cause of humanity, and warm sympathy for every deserving cause that needs assistance, were reflected in her poems.
 Her verse flowed smoothly, with an easy rhythm and unstudied grace, which seemed to indicate a spontaneous origin.